Working for services for education

 We are committed to the principle of diversity and equality of opportunity in employment.

 From 6 April 2017, employers in Great Britain with more than 250 staff are required by law to publish their gender pay gap information, covering pay and bonuses.
-View our Gender Pay Reports by clicking on the links below:
+View our last three years Gender Pay Reports by clicking on the links below:

 Under the Immigration, Asylum and Nationality Act 2006, we are required to check that anyone taking up employment with us has the legal right to work in the UK.